kleis-technology/terraform-training/tutorials/TP5/README.md

 ### Upgrading your modules

-We will now upgrade your modules to version `v0.2.0`.
+You will now upgrade your modules to version `v0.2.0`.
 * The `webapp` module now return a webpage with
   * The random pet name from terraform
   * A random pet name generated during the instance initialisation